 Pole position: Sitting atop two poles at S&S Wheel Alignment & Brake Service, this little car is, I am told, a 1932 American Austin.
 The American Austin was smaller than a full-sized car of the era.
 In 1935 the American Austin car company became American Bantam.
 Fowl factoid: Donald Duck’s car, a Belchfire Runabout, was based on the American Bantam.

-In 2016 the Octavia Hotel building turned one hundred while hunkered in a state of sublime unoccupancy.
+In 2016 the Octavia Hotel building turned one hundred while hunkered in a state of sublime unoccupancy even as much of South Main Street was being repaved and gentrified.

-But across the street the old Coca-Cola bottling plant office (1926) has been renovated as part of Highpoint.
+For example, across the street the old Coca-Cola bottling plant office (1926) has been renovated as part of the Highpoint development.

 Inside the building is a reminder of its past.